 If individual expected practices are reviewed for compliance, the report reflects these findings.
 Likewise, the auditor notes any weaknesses with particular aspects of documentation.
-These items alert Performance Standards & Expected Practices Accreditation Department staff and the agency to potential problem areas prior to scheduling a expected practices compliance audit.
-Upon receipt of the report from the auditor, Performance Standards & Expected Practices Accreditation Department staff will review the report and forward copies to the agency.
+These items alert Performance-Based Standards and Expected Practices Accreditation Department staff and the agency to potential problem areas prior to scheduling an expected practices compliance audit.
+Upon receipt of the report from the auditor, Performance-Based Standards and Expected Practices Accreditation Department staff will review the report and forward copies to the agency.